 We all dreamed of having a family of our own when we were little.
 Some of us may have played mom and dad and built a make-believe house.
 Little did we know that life is going to be tough when we’re not kids anymore.
 The responsibilities as an adult are sometimes overwhelming that many develop depression.

 Right now, I couldn’t say that my life is the way I planned it.
 I am not a doctor, I don’t have a house of my own, and I don’t have a car.
 They say we couldn’t have it all.
 Life is just balanced, and there’s always an aspect of it where you’re going to fail.
+“No one likes to fail, but some people take it harder than others,” says counselor Monte Drenner.
+So it should be considered.

 I wasn’t able to be a professional because my long-time boyfriend and I decided to get married right after graduation.
 I couldn’t say no at that time.
 We were madly in love, and I was afraid that I might lose him if I’d let that moment slip.

 We got pregnant on our first year of marriage.
 We were happy at first, and my husband was doing great at his job.
 We decided that I’ll stay home and take care of our baby, so basically, I became a housewife for ten years now.
 I was enjoying what I was doing until life got a little harder.
 His salary could not sustain all our needs, so we had to downgrade our lifestyle.
+Now I understand Elizabeth Scott, MS, a wellness coach when she said, “Although any stress can take a toll on your health, stress related to financial issues can be especially toxic.”

 I couldn’t say we’re struggling so hard in life, but I wish we were able to prepare, so we wouldn’t have to go through all the hardships right now.
 If only I could talk to the 20-year-old me and tell her all the things I know now.